 Nicolas Thurin, Ph.D.

-Nicolas Thurin, Ph.D., is a scientist based at Catalent’s Brussels facility, which focuses on the manufacturing of sterile injectables.
+Nicolas Thurin, Ph.D., is Director, Scientific Community & Office based at Catalent’s Brussels facility, which focuses on the manufacturing of sterile injectables.

 Nicolas has a broad background in molecular biology, analytical chemistry, analytical product development, and GMP sterile manufacturing of small molecules and large molecules.